Hiking up a Scottish Holy Mountain with Count Nikolai Tolstoy

 After dinner, Craig told me he was going to the town of Moffat the next morning and if I wanted, he would introduce me to this Druid woman Niamh that seemed to have some sort of Merlin connection.
 Since I needed to go to Moffat anyway, I happily accepted the ride.
 I had some other spots on my itinerary that I had planned to visit before Moffat but I couldn’t refuse a new Merlin connection.

 The next morning we got up and left Dumfries.
 I had only arrived the previous evening but I had no business in the town, so I didn’t think twice about leaving before I saw anything.
 We were soon cruising up the motorway in a teal convertible with the top down.
-I giggled at the lucky luxury I was finding myself in when compared to the stone circles and sacred sites I had been hiking to in the last few months.
+I giggled at the lucky luxury I was finding myself in compared to the stone circles and sacred sites I had been walking to in the last few months.
 We arrived in Moffat in front of a beautiful old house that I was later to find out was the second oldest house in Moffat.

 We were greeted at the door by Niamh.
 She was sweet and unassuming with her simple woolen dress and cane.
 We had a lots of conversations about her house renovation, spiritual path, and Merlin.
 I asked her if she knew anything about Tolstoy and the lecture he had given.
 She told me that she had met Tolstoy once before but hadn’t attended his lecture.
 She gave me the phone number of a woman named Elizabeth Roberts who organized the previous years’ talk.
 I called Elizabeth but she was busy and couldn’t talk.
 She told me that Tolstoy was coming back to Moffat in a month and I should talk to Jan Hogarth about it.
 I went online and sent Jan a message and friend request on Facebook.